sssgordon/jotto/README.md

 For this app to work, we need to make a get request to a [Random Word Server](https://github.com/flyrightsister/udemy-react-testing-projects/tree/master/random-word-server) (credits to Bonnie Schulkin).

 In order to deploy the server to heroku, I cloned a [server repo](https://github.com/sssgordon/jotto-server) on my own.
 This is where the random words are coming from.

+## Credits

+The app is modelled after Bonnie Schulkin's [course](https://www.udemy.com/course/react-testing-with-jest-and-enzyme/) on Udemy.
+She is an absolute joy to listen to (for her boomer jokes on millennial trends :skull:)!